Goran Banjac joined ETH Zürich in 2018 as a Postdoctoral Researcher.

 He received his BSc and MSc (summa cum laude) degrees in Electrical Engineering from the University of Zagreb, Croatia, under the supervision of Prof. Mato Baotić.
 During his master studies he was an intern in the European Organization for Nuclear Research (CERN).
 Following his master studies he was a research assistant at the Faculty of Electrical Engineering and Computing at the University of Zagreb.

-His research interests include dynamical systems, optimal control, mathematical programming, and numerical algorithms for high-speed and large-scale optimization.
+His research interests include dynamical systems, optimal control, Markov decision processes, mathematical programming, and numerical algorithms for high-speed and large-scale optimization.

 |• Apr 2018 − present :||Postdoctoral Researcher, Automatic Control Laboratory, ETH Zürich|